 Overview

-Install the basics
+Install the basic build tools:

 sudo pacman -S git base-devel cmake